nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  3. Alternative 3 (current choice): Changing `Tag` from `Set<Tag>` in original AB3 implementation
     - Pros:
-        - Lesser code complexity and fewer testing required for extension.
+        - Lesser code complexity and fewer testing required for extension
         - Better suited for PropertyFree's purpose as a client management system where the purpose of the client is already well specified without need for `Set<Tag>`
         - Improved UI by having `Tag` acting as a form of visual identifier, instead of complete removal of `Tag`
     - Cons:
         - Refactoring from original AB3 implementation required substantial time

-        *`Tag` was kept in `Person` instead of `ClientPerson` to reduce refactoring required from AB3.*
+> *`Tag` was kept in `Person` instead of `ClientPerson` to reduce refactoring required from AB3.*

+{ End of Model Component section written by: Kor Ming Soon }

 #### ID

+{ Start of Id Model section written by: Dianne Loh and Kor Ming Soon }

 The follow class diagram depicts the design behind `Id` and the subclasses: `SellerId`, `BidderId` and `PropertyId`.

 ![Id Diagram](images/modelDiagram/IdModelDiagram.png)

-{ end of Model Component section written by: Kor Ming Soon }
+{ End of Id Model section written by: Dianne Loh and Kor Ming Soon }

 ---

 ### Property

-{ Start of Property Model section written by: Dianne Loh }
+{ Start of Property Model Component section written by: Dianne Loh }

 The following class diagram depicts `Property` and its related classes.